unkcpz/AEP/010_replace_rabbitmq/readme.md

 ## Other solution or exist tools?

+First, it is worth to mention the major two goals of having a standalone tool are:
+- Not rely on an extra service to start before running AiiDA.
+- Tasks (AiiDA processes) can be assigned properly to workers, which indicates a requirement for small scheduler system for AiiDA.

-It is discussed in https://github.com/aiidateam/AEP/pull/30#discussion_r813895745, better to look for tools that ready to use.
+It was discussed in https://github.com/aiidateam/AEP/pull/30#discussion_r813895745, better to look for tools that ready to use.
-What mentioned are [Apache Kafka](https://kafka.apache.org/), [faust-streaming](https://github.com/faust-streaming), [MQTT](https://mqtt.org/) and [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html).
+What were mentioned are [Apache Kafka](https://kafka.apache.org/), [faust-streaming](https://github.com/faust-streaming), [MQTT](https://mqtt.org/) and [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html).

 - Apach Kafka: for event streaming, require service to start. (servirce required)
 - MQTT: is a messaging protocol in low bandwidth environments. (no queue system + overkill for low bandwidth)